GazzD/rick-n-morty-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

-Made with love just for fun prupouses.
+Made with love just for fun purposes.

 ![Demo](demo.png)